Pattaya Ekamai Bus to Bangkok

 If you have other places to go on the BTS and you calculate that you will spend more than 120 baht in fares for the day then buy the "One Day Pass" that gives you unlimited rides for the day for, you guessed it, 120 baht.

-BTS Bangkok Skytrain Smart Pass
+BTS Bangkok Skytrain Rabbit Pass card.

 BTS (Skytrain) Loose Change

-I also bought the BTS Smart Card to avoid having to buy a hand full of 10 baht coins for the ticket vending machines.
-If you don't have those heavy bits of shrapnel in your pocket at the time you need them then you will sometimes have to wait in a cue to buy the coins at the station.
+If you don't have those heavy bits of shrapnel in your pocket at the time you need them then you will sometimes have to wait in a queue to buy the coins from the station ticket office.

 Screw that.